Himalayan Yoga Academy

 What is Vinyasa Yoga?

-In this Vinyasa Yoga practice, you move from one posture to another posture directly in a quicker pace with the matching breath.
+In this Vinyasa Yoga practice, you move from one posture to another posture directly at a quicker pace with the matching breath.
 It is a sequential movement between postures guided by breath.
-It is one of the smooth way of presenting the yoga postures.
-A cat-cow stretch is example of a simple Vinyasa flow in your modern day classes.
+It is one of the smooth ways of presenting the yoga postures.
+A cat-cow stretch is an example of a simple Vinyasa flow in your modern-day classes.
 And sun salutation is a complex Vinyasa practice.
-Vinyasa also focuses on 3rd limb, asana and the 4th limb, Pranayama.
-It includes variety of postures including advanced and simple postures with the continuous breath which create a more balanced body.
+Vinyasa also focuses on the 3rd limb, asana, and the 4th limb, Pranayama.
+It includes a variety of postures including advanced and simple postures with continuous breath which create a more balanced body.
 It can be also said as “power yoga”.
-Vinyasa yoga generates heat , build upper body strength and stretch the legs.
+Vinyasa yoga generates heat, builds upper body strength, and stretches the legs.

 Vinyasa class keeps you moving steadily and linking your breath to your movement.
 It prevents boredom and keep you mentally alert.
 This classes includes similar practices as Hatha Yoga with a warm up/ pranayama and continuously moving into more advanced poses and lastly into savasana to cool down.